Whenever You're Ready (The Good Place): Reviews

-The episode received widespread acclaim from critics.
+The episode received positive reviews from many critics.
 Palmer Haasch of IGN gave the episode 9 out of 10, denoting an "amazing" episode and calling it "a poignant rumination on what gives meaning to our lives".
 Although he thought certain parts were almost too idyllic, he appreciated the catharsis of the ending and praised the show for knowing when to end.
 Dennis Perkins of The A.V.
 Club gave the episode an A, citing the jokes and performances in addition to the emotional beats.
-He noted that the episode's similarities to the finale of Six Feet Under and remarked that it "never feels like simple feel-goodery that all these characters get into the Good Place".
+He noted similarities to the finale of Six Feet Under and remarked that it "never feels like simple feel-goodery that all these characters get into the Good Place".
 Noel Murray of Vulture gave the episode 5 out of 5 stars, describing it as "really beautiful to watch".
 He cited Chidi's departure as the most emotional sequence and called the episode "both an ending and an epilogue".
 Kathryn VanArendonk, also writing for Vulture, appreciated that the show left some questions open instead of introducing a new twist or trying to create an unsatisfying answer for everything.

 Writing for the Chicago Sun-Times, Richard Roeper remarked that the show was able to give its characters and its viewers a "satisfying moment of closure" while also including humor and thoughtful moments.
 Hannah Giorgis of The Atlantic called the episode "a delightful return to form" for the series and singled out the relationship between Eleanor and Michael for praise.
 She also noted that the show delivered on its early promises and allowed its main characters, with the possible exception of Jason, to evolve.
 Alissa Wilkinson of Vox enjoyed the episode, praising it for being "incredibly sincere" and for highlighting what it means to be human.

 Some critics were more ambivalent about the episode.
 Ben Travers of IndieWire gave the episode a B, opining that the finale "struggled to live up to its potential".
 He thought that the characters' motivations were somewhat thin, but he praised the focus on the core cast as well as Danson's performance.
 Emily VanDerWerff of Vox also found the characters to be too thin to fully sell the ending, though she commended Bell's and Harper's performances and enjoyed the show's "gentle acceptance of death".
 Spencer Kornhaber of The Atlantic expressed concerns that the show's message might inadvertently end up coming across as a hopeless one that embraces suicide.
 He also criticized the episode for ending the characters' relationships in favor of an individualistic sense of "completion".